yetisoftworks/MeshyDB.SDK-docs/docs/users/changing_password.rst

 -----------------
 Changing Password
 -----------------
-Allows the logged in user to change their password.
+Allows the authenticated user to change their password.

 .. tabs::